Keparoo/casting-agency/README.md

 - General:

-  - Patches a movie based on a payload.
+  - Updates a movie based on the json payload.
+  - All fields must be populated
-  - Roles authorized : Casting Director, Executive Producer.
+  - Roles authorized : Casting Director, Executive Producer
+  - Returns a 404 if movie is not in database

 - Sample: `curl http://127.0.0.1:5000/movies/3 -X PATCH -H "Content-Type: application/json" -d '{ "title": "The Boys in the Band Updated", "release_date": "2018-01-19" }'`